The Pearl Theme of Good vs. Evil

-In viewing The Pearl as a parable, good and evil can be seen in very absolute terms.
+No gray area here, guys.
+The Pearl as a parable, and good and evil are shown in absolute, black-and-white terms.
 The family is good; greed is evil.
 Love is good; destruction is evil.
-Oppressive colonization, corrupt capitalism, and racism all go on the "evil" list, which we have to say is a tad longer than the "good" one.
+Oppressive colonization, corrupt capitalism, and racism all go on the "evil" list... which we have to say is a tad longer than the "good" one.

 Because The Pearl is so entrenched in its overly-simplistic views of good and evil, it is incapable of serving effectively as a critique of society’s flaws.